dataplat/DataSpeakers/README.md

     **Just topics** not session titles or descriptions, those will be in your sessionize profile then this does not need updating so frequently
 - regions that you would be willing to present training days or pre-cons in (these match the regions on callfordataspeakers.com)
 - Your sessionize profile URl which will show the event organisers the precise sessions that you have and also your contact details/methods
+- The languages that you can present in seperated by commas.

 Thats it, then press Submit new issue and the automation will do its thing